validate_api_key()

 consume()

-call, perhaps for non-billable operations that still require a legitimate user, or to provide more granular feedback to the user about their key status.consume()
+call, perhaps for non-billable operations that still require a legitimate user, or to provide more granular feedback to the user about their key status. - Middleware: It can be integrated into request middleware to check keys early in the request lifecycle.

-for every billable action would be redundant; only if there is meaningful business logic in between.validate_api_key()
+for every billable action would be redundant; only if there is meaningful business logic in between.

 indicates an invalid key, you should typically deny access to the protected resource or functionality.